Table of Contents

-The advertising slogan is a phrase or a word in a promotional campaign that can define the core idea of a service or product and attract the attention of the consumers.
-It should sum up what the company stands for in a few words and become an integral part of the brand it is representing.
-The slogan should be simple, catchy and easy to remember so that it could result in a significant impact on the mindset of the listener.
+An advertising or business slogan should sum up what the company stands for in a few words and become an integral part of the brand it is representing.
+The effective advertising slogan should be simple, catchy and easy to remember so that it could result in a significant impact on the mindset of the listener.

 Simplicity is one of the essential criteria of an advertisings slogan because the listener must remember it easily, and there is an emotional connect.
 Organizations keep on changing their slogans after a few years, but it is advised to stick to the most popular one.